yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/Configure_database_storage.md

 | **Name**           | Collection-unique data source name.   |
 | **Description**    | Optional description.   |
 | **Directory Path** | The directory name where table data for the collection is stored.
 If the directory does not exist, it is automatically created.
 If this directory is not specified, the directory path defaults to `${VINSTDIR}/conf/kps`.
 The path can include `VDISTDIR` or `VINSTDIR` variables.
 These are resolved to the API Gateway instance and installation directories.
 For example, `${VDISTDIR}/mydata/samples`.
 Remember to use the correct path separator (/ on Linux).  |

-## Configure Apache Cassandra KPS storage

-Apache Cassandra provides a highly available (HA) data storage option for KPS.
-API Gateway can connect to an external Cassandra database cluster.
-You must configure three Cassandra nodes to provide a HA data service.
-A default single Cassandra node, non-HA system typically does not require additional configuration.

-{{< alert title="Note" color="primary" >}}Custom KPS data defined in Policy Studio supports Cassandra, database, and file data stores.
-However, API Manager KPS tables (Client Registry and API Catalog) support Cassandra only.
-Database and file data stores are not supported for API Manager.
-Three-node Cassandra HA with full consistency is required for API Manager.{{< /alert >}}

-For details on installing and configuring Apache Cassandra HA for API Gateway and API Manager, see [Configure a highly available Cassandra cluster](/docs/cass_admin/cassandra_config/).